Arts Based Therapy Practitioner

-Gitanjali , founder of Snehadhara Foundation is an educationist, a social entrepreneur, an ABT (Arts Based Therapy) Practitioner, an ABT Guide and Educator.
+Gitanjali , founder of Snehadhara Foundation is an educationist, a social entrepreneur, an ABT (Arts Based Therapy) Practitioner, an ABT Guide and ABT Educator with Permission to Teach from WCCL Foundation.
 Snehadhara Foundation is the first centre in the country that uses Arts Based Therapy as the only methodology to work with children and adults with special needs.

 Gitanjali is a recipient of the Millennium Alliance Grant for the project ‘Kala Samavesh -Inclusion and Education of Disabilities.
 She has been awarded as one among the 50 Most Impactful Social Innovators (Global Listing) by the World CSR Congress and Awards.
 Gitanjali is also the recipient of the ‘Dr. Amarnath Annual Award for Inclusion’, 2016.
 She is one among two artists to be awarded the Artist’s Grant 2014 for the ‘Art in Education Program’ by the India Foundation for the Arts and the Artist’s Grant 2014 by India Foundation for the Arts.
 She has been recognised by Global Ethics Forum and Indian Institute of Management, for working towards establishing an impartial and fair world.
 She has also spoken at the TEDx BITS Hyderabad on ‘The Goodness of Life’.